 Before 9/11 and probably related to the subsequent, terrible events, I overheard a conversation amounting to a warning between two Muslims at a place of worship I went to as a guest, al-Nur Mosque, in Mainz, Germany.
-I conveyed the information to a member of the German executive.
-However, to my knowledge, nothing was done after I had given a full account of what I knew.
+I conveyed the information to a, then, member of the German executive in private.
+However, to my knowledge, nothing was done by the respective person after I had given a full account of what I knew.
 Though what information I had could not have been very detailed, I had every reason to take what I heard from the two persons (by the way unknown to me) very seriously.

 In a nutshell, the two Muslims, whom sat directly in front of as I turned around and they greeted me briefly and cautiously, rather firmly stated that “something major and terrible is going to happen.”
 They did not name any specific group of people targeted, however by nodding, the person behind me to my right side confirmed what the person behind me on the left had said.
 Shortly afterwards, 9/11 took place in the USA.
 Aside from the words I cited, the statement contained not much further relevant information.

 There are two options to interpret the said conversation:

 1) the two Muslims intended to warn the German authorities, through me, of a major event, probably a terrorist event, since I was considered a non-hardliner and mere guest of the place of worship, and not among the usual Mosque attendents who pray among their congregation regularly.
 This prompted some of the latter to consider me a police informer, which I was not.